fhubin/solidity-trustee/README.md

 For example, the [Dubai Land Department](https://www.itu.int/net4/wsis/archive/stocktaking/Project/Details?projectId=1515496900) is working on the creation of a land register on the blockchain.
 The goal is to allow end-to-end real-estate deals to be made directly on the blockchain.
-Using a state approved smart contract that would behave like an escrow would be suficient to exchange money against real-estate in a safe way.
+Using a state approved smart contract that would behave like an escrow would be sufficient to exchange money against real-estate in a safe way.
 Dubai relying a lot on real-estate to insure his transition to a non-oil based economy

 I'm expecting a lot of synergies between the _Internet of Things_ (aka. connected objects) and the _Internet of Value_.
-Connected objects are more and more common and it is alreday possible for them to receive assets (think about a simple good dispenser) or to make payment but it is technically complex and, thus, expensive.
+Connected objects are more and more common and it is already possible for them to receive assets (think about a simple good dispenser) or to make payment but it is technically complex and, thus, expensive.
 It requires roughly 15 euro of hardware and an internet connection for an object to be able to received payment via the blockchain.